• Skip to primary navigation

 Let’s talk about journalists.
 We like to write, we like to report, we like to tell stories.
 This is all true.
 But you know, as a group, we’re extremely resistant to change.

 The only way to survive in today’s world—recession or not—is to keep adding to your skill set.
-To learn how things work, and then to practice doing them until you’re good at them.
+To learn how things work, and then to practice these new skills until you’re good at them.

-Take courses, see what other people are doing, challenge yourself.
-I get really tired of hearing from people who refuse to learn about SEO or can’t install a basic WordPress website, forget anything more complicated.
-Your competition, that young journalist who not only knows how to install a WordPress website but then add users to it, is going to be so much more valuable to an editor than someone who refuses to change with the times.
+Take courses, see what other people are doing, and challenge yourself.
+I tire of hearing from people who refuse to learn about SEO or can’t install a basic WordPress website, forget anything more complicated.
+Your competition, that young journalist who knows how to edit videos, come up with catchy titles, and create reels for Instagram is fast becoming more valuable to editors than someone who refuses to change with the times.

-On Twitter, I’ll sometimes see people proudly declaring themselves “old school,” and while that’s fine, I can bet when editors (who are pretty young and savvy these days) see that, they’re thinking “out of touch.”
+On Twitter, I’ll sometimes see people proudly declaring themselves “old school,” and while that’s fine, I can bet when young editors see that, they’re thinking “out of touch.”
 I know I do.

 Stay current.
 Learn things.
 Challenge yourself.